rafpang/rafpang/README.md

 # 💫 About Me
-Undergrad @NTU studying Chemical Engineering
+Graduated from @NTU, studied Chemical Engineering

 🔭 I’m currently working on myself 😤